ctrlplusb/easy-peasy/README.md

 ### Creating an `effect` action

-If you wish to do things like data fetching then you can use our `effect` helper to declare an effectful action.
+If you wish to do things like remote data fetching/persisting you can use the `effect` helper to declare an effectful action.

 ```javascript
 import { effect } from 'easy-peasy'; // 👈 import then helper